|

 Emily Donahue (M.S.
 Fall 2020; Studied non-breeding ecology of Loggerhead Shrikes in agricultural landscapes) - Currently a PhD student in Molecular Biosciences at Arkansas State University in Jonesboro, AR.

 Jacob Wessels (M.S.
-Spring 2020; Studied Cerulean Warbler Ecology in the Ozarks) - Currently living in Knoxville, TN working as seasonal biological field tech.
+Spring 2020; Studied Cerulean Warbler Ecology in the Ozarks) - Currently a PhD student at Mississippi State University.

 Alex Worm (M.S.
 Fall 2017; Studied range expansion and hybridization of Scissor-tailed Flycatchers and Western Kingbirds) - Currently PhD student at Arkansas State University in Jonesboro, AR.